List of The Larry Sanders Show characters: Stevie Grant

 The very next day, however, Larry does precisely that, having lunch with Stevie Grant at Spago and informing him afterwards that he's signing with him.
 Stevie immediately goes in very aggressively at the network.
-After running into one another at the elevator, Larry is informed by the network president Sheldon Davidoff that Stevie drives an extremely tough bargain.
-Sheldon also tells him he's surprised Larry would be willing to leave the network and move the show to New York City, all of which Larry hears about for the first time, but plays coy anyway despite just realizing Stevie threw that bluff without even consulting him.
+While running into one another at the elevator, Larry is ostensibly casually informed by the network president Sheldon Davidoff that Stevie drives an extremely tough bargain.
+Sheldon further relays his surprise at Larry being willing to leave the network and move the show to New York City, all of which stunned Larry hears about for the first time but plays coy anyway despite just realizing Stevie threw that bluff without even consulting him.
 Sheldon concludes the brief conversation by saying: "That Stevie Grant has no fears", before trailing off: "Oh well, it isn't his career he's playing with".
-Larry immediately confronts his new agent for performing such a stunt without keeping him in the loop, but Stevie reassures him it's all about the leverage, telling Larry he'd even be willing to take the syndication deal from King World if he doesn't get the money from the network.
+Furious Larry immediately confronts his new agent for performing such a stunt without keeping him in the loop, but Stevie reassures him it's all about the leverage, telling Larry he'd even be willing to take the syndication deal from King World if he doesn't get the money from the network.
 Rapidly cooling on Stevie's punch-in-the-gut style, scared Larry confides in Artie that "Stevie Grant is totally out of fucking control".
 The occurrence that makes Larry finally decide to dump Stevie is a conversation in which the agent pushes the New York move like a real possibility because his agency apparently has a good relationship with King World, and "King World is sweet on New York".
 Talking things over with Artie at the office again, Larry calls his new agent "a prick", "a liar", "two-faced", and "weird" just as Stevie is coming into the room with a new offer from the network written on a piece of paper.
 Artie excuses himself from the room, while Larry is so sick of everything that he's determined to break things off with Stevie right there before even hearing the offer.
 As he's delivering his "Listen, Stevie, I've been thinking about a lot of things...." spiel, Stevie hands him the piece of paper and Larry glances at it after a few moments but crucially before getting to the gist of his speech already in progress.
 Obviously ecstatic with the offered figure, Larry does a complete turnaround on the spot and decides not to get rid of Stevie.